-The recent additions made to the east, west and north of the school building facing Malmsbury Street are not significant.
+The recent additions made to the east and west of the school building facing Malmsbury Street are not significant.

 How is it significant?

 The Kew Hebrew Congregation at 53 Walpole Street, Kew, is of local historical, architectural (representative), social and associative significance and is of rarity value to the City of Boroondara.